nabinbhandari/Java-RMI-Example/README.md

 To run client:

-  -goto the bin folder in terminal/command prompt.
+  -goto the 'build' directory in terminal/command prompt.

   -run: